xiemythu/xiemythu.github.io/_pages/research.md

 * **Mengying Xie** and Yijia Jing, "Rewarding women’s political empowerment?
 The effects of gender equality on foreign aid allocation" (Revise and Resubmit at *Public Administration and Development*)

 * **Mengying Xie** and  Ling Chen, "A new window of opportunity?
 Explaining the influence of China’s involvement in energy transitions across developing countries."
-(Under Review at *Climate Policy*)
+(Under Review)

+## Working Papers

 * **Mengying Xie** and  Yixian Sun, "Global ties, local leverages: Transnational public-private initiatives and domestic corporate lobbying."
-(Under Review)